edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 :::{note}
-By convention, we use [snake_case](https://en.wikipedia.org/wiki/Snake_case) for the package name, while we used [kebab-case](https://en.wiktionary.org/wiki/kebab_case) for the repository name.
+By convention, we use [snake_case](https://en.wikipedia.org/wiki/Snake_case) for the package name, while we use [kebab-case](https://en.wiktionary.org/wiki/kebab_case) for the repository name.
 :::
 <!-- #endregion -->